Tuesday, April 23, 2024

 Guard duty is their primary function at the castle, and it requires psychological resilience to avoid distractions and remain alert.

-The castle has three gates that are manned by sentries in guardhouses.
 Guards are also stationed at the Security Bag-Check areas.
 They are tasked with guarding the Crown Jewels that are within the castle—and those have the most preserved appearance and intriguing legacy in Europe!
-(I’ll mention them in the segment for Day 3).
+(I’ll mention them in Part 3).
 Guardsmen protect the president, his offices inside the castle, and his official residence in the castle.

 They perform ceremonial roles for State Visits and national events, and they serve the nation on foreign soil.
 Occasionally, they partner with royal guards or presidential guards from other nations as cross-training experiences.
 Domestically, they are deployed for emergency management operations during a disaster or civic crisis.
 They are renown for fulfilling all of their duties with high standards.
 That includes the choreography of swordsmanship, rifle-maneuvers, and marching patterns during festive events.
 Before our trip, Lewis and I watched online videos of their marvelous techniques and amazing showmanship!

-When dignitaries and VIPs come to the castle, the Castle Guard provides the motorcycle security escorts for their cars, and then the military band, honor guard, and protective sentries for their arrival.
+When delegations and VIPs come to the castle, the Castle Guard provides the motorcycle security escorts for their cars, and then the military band, honor guard, and protective sentries for their arrival.
 From that point onwards, the guardsmen secure the grounds during their visit.
 The Castle Guard has a global reputation for impeccable conduct.

 Unlike other nations that merely use office buildings or mansions to host dignitaries and world-leaders, Prague uses its massive castle.
 Queen Elizabeth’s State Visit in 1996 was one of its most important national events because she only made three State Visits per year, and they were often to Commonwealth Nations.
 President Havel personally invited Her Majesty, and crowds were elated when she arrived at the castle.

 Last year, the earl—now the new Duke of Edinburgh—returned to bestow awards to graduates of the Duke of Edinburgh’s Award, established by his father in 1956.
-Last year, 5,000 young Czechs participated in its program of fitness and volunteerism.
+5,000 young Czechs participated in its program of fitness and volunteerism.

-As you can imagine, we were ecstatic to watch their noontime ceremony, which occurs every day, but we gave ourselves spare time to see the courtyards.
+As you can imagine, we were ecstatic to watch the noontime ceremony, which occurs every day, but we gave ourselves spare time to see the courtyards.
 Anyone may enter the castle; it is free.
 The government believes that it should be accessible to the people.
 Admission fees only apply to certain buildings.
 As such, it’s a local pastime to stroll through the majestic castle—especially during sunsets to admire the light glinting off the handsome buildings.

 Upon entering the castle, we were in the Second Courtyard, which is a pretty place that is paved with marble.
-The buildings are painted in bright yellow and white with red or black tile roofs.
+The buildings are painted in bright yellow and white, with red or black tile roofs.

 It was distinguished by a Baroque-era fountain built in 1686.
 An old well was covered by a domed iron gate that had impressive scrollwork.